dream-reaper111/NeoCortex1/README.md

 - `requirements.txt` – Dependency list.
 Includes `pyngrok` for ngrok
   integration. **Important:** To use the GPU, install a PyTorch wheel that matches your CUDA version.
 See below.
-- `enduser_app/` – Self‑contained HTML/JS dashboard for viewing Alpaca
+- `public/enduserapp/` – Self‑contained End User Console with Alpaca webhook
-  positions, total P&L, and a watchlist.
-This is separate from the admin dashboard used by the training UI.
+  tooling (copyable URL, test payload generator, and artifact viewer).
 - `public/liquidity/` – Mobile and desktop friendly Liquidity Sweep Radar UI that consumes the `/strategy/liquidity-sweeps` API.